-During the year ended 31 March 2020 five Board and six Audit Committee meetings wereheld the details of which are given in the Corporate Governance Report.
-The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013.
+During the year ended 31 March 2021 eight Board and five Audit Committee Meetings wereheld the details of which are given in the Corporate Governance Report.
+The interveninggap between the meetings was within the period prescribed under the Companies Act 2013.

 Remuneration policy and Board evaluation

-In compliance with the provisions of the Companies Act 2013 and Regulation 27 of theListing Obligations and Disclosures Regulations (LODR) the Board of Directors on therecommendation of the Nomination and Remuneration Committee adopted a Policy onremuneration of Directors and Senior Management.
+In compliance with the provisions of the Companies Act 2013 and Regulation 27 of theListing Obligations & Disclosures Regulations (LODR) the Board of Directors on therecommendation of the Nomination & Remuneration Committee adopted a Policy onremuneration of Directors and Senior Management.
 The Remuneration Policy is stated in theCorporate Governance Report.
-Performance evaluation of the Board was carried out duringthe year under review the details of which are given in the Corporate Governance Report.
+Performance evaluation of the Board was carried out duringthe period under review.
+The details are given in the Corporate Governance Report.

-In compliance with the requirements of SEBI Regulations your company has put in placea familiarisation programme for the Independent Directors to familiarise them with theirrole rights and responsibility as Directors the working of your company nature of theindustry operating business model etc. It is also available on your company's website:https://india-pharma.gsk.com/en-in/investors/ shareholder-information/policies/.
+In compliance with the requirements of Regulations your Company has put in placefamiliarisation programme for the Independent Directors to familiarise them with theirrole and responsibility as Directors the working of Company the nature of the industryin operates its business model etc. The programme details are available on the Company's(https://india-pharma.gsk.com/en-in/investors/ shareholder-information/policies/).

 All Related Party Transactions are placed before the Audit Committee for review andapproval.
-Prior omnibus approval is obtained for Related Party Transactions on a quarterlybasis for transactions that are of repetitive nature and/or entered in the ordinarycourse of business and are at arm's length.
+Prior omnibus approval is obtained for Related Party Transactions on a quarterlybasis for transactions which are of repetitive nature and/or entered in the ordinarycourse of business and are at arm's length.
 All Related Party Transactions are subjectedto independent review by a reputed accounting firm to establish compliance with therequirements of Related Party Transactions under the Companies Act 2013 and LODR.

 6. Directors' responsibility statement